Otavio-f7/Otavio-f7/README.md

 ###

-<p align="left">--<br>Mobile Developer graduated in Systems Analysis with 8 months of development using Flutter.
+<p align="left">--<br>Mobile Developer graduated in Systems Analysis with 1 year of development using Flutter.
 I have user support experience that guides much of the that I develop.
 Learning quickly and interactively with the creation of screens, integrations with API and agile methodologies.<br>--</p>

 ###